Hans Faber

 Fries’s Rebellion

-The third, and for this post the most relevant, tax revolt was the Fries Rebellion, and it took place in the year 1799.
+The third, and for this blog post the most relevant, tax revolt was the Fries Rebellion, and it took place in the year 1799.
 Again in south-eastern Pennsylvania.
-In German-Dietsch dialect the rebellion was named the Heesses Wasser Uffschtand ‘hot-water uprising’.
+In the German-Dietsch dialect the rebellion was named the Heesses Wasser Uffschtand ‘hot-water uprising’.
 The reason to impose this tax was the Quasi-War with France, with as consequence the States had to raise a standing army again.
 In total 2 million dollar was needed, of which Pennsylvania alone had to cough up more than 10 percent (McIntosh 2021).
 It was a Direct Tax on slaves, on land, and on private dwellings.
-The height of the tax on dwellings, which specifically aroused emotions among the Kirchenleute in Pennsylvania – note there were not held many slaves in Pennsylvania – was determined by the number and size of the windows of a house.
+The height of the tax on dwellings, which specifically aroused emotions among the Kirchenleute in Pennsylvania – note not many slaves were held in Pennsylvania – was determined by the number and size of the windows of a house.
 This was executed by the hated federal taxmen called assessors.
+Hence, the Fries Rebellion is also known as the House Tax Rebellion.

 People also thought the burden of the Direct Tax was disproportionate among the people, and spared wealthy merchants and industrials.
 On the other hand, federal assessors regarded the Kirchenleute not as being true Patriots since many were religious pacifist and (thus) had not taken up arms against the oppressor the king of Great Britain during the War of Independence.
 This preconception toward the Kirchenleute did not help either to overcome the difficulties.